 - Extensive communication with industry (not just industry representatives) on the need to protect marine biodiversity, including the potential benefits afforded by MPAs to commercial species.
-This could involve Natural England making presentations on local marine biodiversity interests to local fishermen's groups; - A commitment by Defra and the Statutory Nature Conservation Bodies (SNCBs) to proactively consider how existing and future fisheries can continue in MPAs, and to encourage industry initiatives to safeguard marine biodiversity - initiatives of the kind that we have seen in fisheries management to great effect (eg real-time closure agreements to protect cod and juvenile whitefish); - A commitment to compensate those fishermen who lose fishing opportunities as a result of designation of MPAs, by financial assistance, training to diversify, and involvement in the management of MPAs, such as fisheries and environmental monitoring work.
+This could involve Countryside Council for Wales (CCW) making presentations on local marine biodiversity interests to local fishermen's groups; - A commitment by WAG and CCW to proactively consider how existing and future fisheries can continue in MPAs, and to encourage industry initiatives to safeguard marine biodiversity - initiatives of the kind that we have seen in fisheries management to great effect (eg real-time closure agreements to protect cod and juvenile whitefish); - A commitment to compensate those fishermen who lose fishing opportunities as a result of designation of MPAs, by financial assistance, training to diversify, and involvement in the management of MPAs, such as fisheries and environmental monitoring work.